calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/04-CrossChainTransaction.md

 > In this section, we will experience how to achieve cross-chain transfer based on the built side chain `SmartCity` and `EShop`.
 >
-> BCB chain supports three modes of cross-chain transfer, they are main chain to side chain, side chain to main chian, and side chain to side chain, respectively.
+> BCB chain supports three modes of cross-chain transfer, they are main chain to side chain, side chain to main chain, and side chain to side chain, respectively.

 ## 1. Preparation